Healthy Recipes Blog

 Make Four Steaks at a Time

 If your steaks are not too big, you can fit four of them on a single baking sheet and broil them together, as shown in the photo below.
-I often do this, as it generates lots of tasty leftovers that my family can enjoy for several days.
+I often do this because it produces plenty of tasty leftovers my family can enjoy for several days.

 Four flat iron steaks on a baking sheet.